 FDA officials suggest that consumers who experience vision trouble should see an eye doctor immediately.
 They also recommend that all patients taking Elmiron receive retinal exams within six months of starting the medication.

-If you or someone you love experienced retinal changes to the eyes, symptoms and resulting vision changes may include:
+Further, if you or someone you love experienced retinal changes to the eyes, symptoms and resulting vision changes may include:

 - Blurry vision